Design management: Managing design as a strategic asset (1980s–1990s)

 In the 1980s several managers realized the economic effect of design, which increased the demand for design management.
 As companies were unsure how to manage design, there was a market for consultancy; focusing on helping organizations manage the product development process, including market research, product concepts, projects, communications, and market launch phases—as well as the positioning of products and companies.

 Three important works were published in 1990: the Publication of Design Management – A Handbook of Issues and Methods by Mark Oakley (Editor), the book Design Management by French researcher Brigitte Borja de Mozota, and the Publication of Design Management – Papers from the London Business School by Peter Gorb (Editor).
 This new method-based design management approach helped to improve communication amongst technical and marketing managers.
 Examples of the new methods included trend research, the product effect triad, style mapping, milieus, product screenings, empiric design methods, and service design, giving design a more communicative and central role within organizations.
+Dr David Hands developed many of these themes in his seminal textbook 'Design Management: an essential handbook, 2017, published by Kogan Page.

-In the management community the topics of management theory, positioning strategy, brand management, strategic management, advertisement, competitive strategy, leadership, business ethics, mass customization, core competencies, strategic intent, reputation management, and system theory were discussed.
-Main issues and debates in design management included the topics of design leadership, design thinking, and corporate identity; plus the involvement of design management at the operational, tactical, and strategic levels.
+In the management community, the topics of management theory, positioning strategy, brand management, strategic management, advertising, competitive strategy, leadership, business ethics, mass customization, core competencies, strategic intent, reputation management, and systems theory were discussed.
+The main issues and debates in design management included the topics of design leadership, design thinking, and corporate identity, as well as the involvement of design management at the operational, tactical, and strategic levels.